Meteor (rocket)

-Meteor is a designation of a series of Polish sounding rockets.
+Meteor is a family of Polish sounding rockets series.
 The Meteor rockets were built between 1963 and 1974.

-Meteor was the one and two stages meteorological rockets, using the solid fuel, constructed for the research of the top layers of terrestrial atmosphere, also directions and forces of winds from 18 to more than 50 km above the Earth surface.
-These rockets were designed by Polish engineers of Warsaw Aviation Institute (among them was Professor Jacek Walczewski and engineer Adam Obidziński) and had been produced by WZK-Mielec factory.
+Meteor was a series of one- and two-stage meteorological rockets using solid fuel, constructed for the research of the upper layers of the atmosphere, wind directions and forces from 18 km to more than 50 km above the Earth's surface.
+These rockets were designed by Polish engineers of Warsaw Aviation Institute (among them was Professor Jacek Walczewski and engineer Adam Obidziński) and had been produced by WZK-Mielec.

 History

-The first launching site of the sounding rockets in Poland was Błędowska Desert, where since 1958 to 1963, the rockets of different types had been launched; among others RD and Rasko.
-During a flight, the biological experiment with earlier trained two white mouses was conducted (the RM-2D rocket achieved the altitude of 1580 meters).
+The first launch site of the sounding rockets in Poland was Błędowska Desert, where between 1958 and 1963, rockets of different types had been launched; among others RD and Rasko.
+During a flight, a biological experiment with earlier trained two white mouses was conducted (the RM-2D rocket achieved the altitude of 1,580 meters).

-Since 1965 to April 1970, the Meteor-1 rockets had been launched from "spaceport" located 5 km from Ustka town.
-This programme had been continued to 1974, when rockets were bearing out from the area of experimental center founded there during the years of the Second World War, located on west side of Łeba town.
-Currently, it is in the museum (the starting place with ramp and the radar bases).
+From 1965 until April 1970, the Meteor-1 rockets had been launched from a "spaceport" located 5 km from Ustka.
+This programme had been continued to 1974, when rockets were bearing out from the area of experimental center founded there during the years of the Second World War, located on west side of Łeba.
+Currently, it is preserved in the museum (the starting place with the ramp and the radar bases).

-There was 224 flights of "Meteor-1" rocket series (including prototypes).
-The valuable data both meteorological and connected with rocket techniques were found as the result of these researches.
+There were 224 flights of "Meteor-1" rocket series (including prototypes).
+The valuable data both meteorological and connected with rocket techniques were collected and analyzed as the result of these researches.

 The "Meteor-1", "Meteor-2H" and "Meteor 2K" (the largest civilian rocket developed in Poland) were single-stage rockets.
-The "Meteor 3" was a two-stage rocket, developed from "Meteor 1".
+The "Meteor-3" was a two-stage rocket, developed from "Meteor 1".

 Meteor rockets had been launched from Łeba and Ustka.
-Five Meteor rockets missions were conducted around 1970 from Zingst, in the former Eastern Germany.
-The programme of flights of Meteor-2 was finished during the same year, when Poland started to participate in Interkosmos research, using the Vertical rockets.
+Five Meteor rockets missions were conducted around 1970 from Zingst, in East Germany.
+The programme of flights of Meteor-2 was finished during the same year, when Poland started to participate in Interkosmos research, using the Vertical rockets, which were derived from R-14 missile.

 Meteor-1

-One stage, but two units rocket called "Meteor-1" had the length of 2470 mm and the initial mass of 32.5 kg.
-The flight lasted for 80 second and reaching at the peak altitude of 36.5 km.
-The motor ignite for 2–3 seconds and reached the maximum velocity of 1100 meters per second.
+One stage, but two units rocket called "Meteor-1" had the length of 2,470 mm and the initial mass of 32.5 kg.
+The flight lasted for 80 seconds and reaching at the peak altitude of 36.5 km.
+The motor ignite for 2–3 seconds and reached the maximum velocity of 1,100 meters per seconds.
 In 1965, 6 rockets of "Meteor-1" type was launched and after this time: 12 in 1966, 40 in 1967, 45 in 1968, 36 in 1969, 34 in 1970 and 4 in 1971.

 The charge of metal dipoles was released by rockets and this material had later been observed on radar screens.
 It was the base of derivation of winds strength in the stratosphere and winds directions in the same atmospheric layer.
 After experiments that had been conducted in the years 1965–1966, during "The Year of the Quiet Sun", a cyclic pattern of variation in case of directions of these atmospheric flows was concluded.